×

 Share the article

-When the fallopian tubes get blocked or damaged, swollen and filled with fluid, it is called Hydrosalpinx.
-Fallopian tubes are attached to the uterus on either side and are responsible to pick up the eggs from the ovary every month and this is where the sperm meets the egg.
+When the fallopian tubes get blocked or damaged, swollen, and filled with fluid, it is called Hydrosalpinx.
+Fallopian tubes are attached to the uterus on either side and are responsible for collecting the eggs from the ovaries every month, where the sperm meets the egg.

-The fertilization happens in these tubes and the embryo travels across the fallopian tubes and enters the uterus where it gets attached to the wall and develops into baby.
-This process is not possible when the tubes are blocked and this poses a major concern for couple who find it difficult to have a baby.
-This results in abnormal pregnancies with complication Eg. Ectopic pregnancy which mostly can be life threatening.
+Fertilization occurs in these tubes, and the embryo travels through the fallopian tubes to enter the uterus, where it attaches to the wall and develops into a baby.
+This process is not possible when the tubes are blocked, and this poses a significant concern for couples who find it difficult to have a baby.
+This results in abnormal pregnancies with complications.
+For example, Ectopic pregnancy can be life-threatening.

-Tubal disease is responsible one third of all female factor infertility, and the prevalence of hydrosalpinx is as high as 30% in women with tubal pathology.
-Although in‐vitro fertilization (IVF) was first developed to treat tubal infertility, it was soon observed that patients with hydrosalpinx had a poor outcome after IVF treatment
+Tubal disease is responsible for one-third of all female factor infertility, and the prevalence of hydrosalpinx is as high as 30% in women with tubal pathology.
+Although in vitro fertilization (IVF) was first developed to treat tubal infertility, it was soon observed that patients with hydrosalpinx had a poor outcome after IVF treatment.

 What Causes Hydrosalpinx?